Required for Therapy Level Certification

 Course Fee: $985

-Click here for Graduate Credit Registration Form.
-Please return form to email@example.com
+Click here for Trinity University Graduate Credit Registration.
+Please complete form and return it to firstname.lastname@example.org

 After completing the course, participants may work in ASDEC's Summer Program where they will earn a full 2-month credit toward their certification requirements.
 Interns who complete the summer program will receive priority referrals from ASDEC for private students.

 You can register in the form below, or by clicking here.